cdevshub/afero-devdocs/docs/AttrDef.md

    | Use ASR Timestamps  | Refer to the [Use ASR Timestamps](../AttrDef#UseTimestamp) section above. |
    | Queue Configuration | Refer to the [Queue Configuration](../AttrDef#QueueConfig) section above.
 To understand the queuing policy options, read [All About Queuing](../AttrDef#queuepolicy). |

-**7.** Once you’ve defined all your attributes, click SAVE in the upper-right corner of the window.
+**7**&nbsp;&nbsp;Once you’ve defined all your attributes, click SAVE in the upper-right corner of the window.

 #### MCU Attribute Tips